tonsV2/docker-compose-docs/README.md

 ## Quick start

-Git clone this repository and run the below command to generate documentation for the Docker Compose file in the `tests` directory:
+Git clone this repository and run the below command to generate documentation for the Docker Compose file in the `examples` directory:

 ```bash
 python -m src.cli examples/ > docs.md